frnsys/konbini.py/readme.md

 ## Themes

 When using as an extension, templates can be overridden by adding new templates to `templates/shop` in your Flask application.
 Their filenames should match what you see in `konbini/templates/shop` in this repo.

+## Customer management

+`konbini` is very simple and doesn't provide any customer management tools.
+If you need to update shipping addresses, issue refunds, etc, please do so through the Stripe dashboard.